EnterpriseBranding/Oxygens-Swiss-Knife/README.md

 - Split Sections into Tabs

 **Would like help with and to put them under same roof:**
-- Edit with elementor under page or post list
+- Edit with Oxygen builder under page or post list
 - Back to Oxygen Templates - https://wpdevdesign.com/back-to-oxygen-templates-plugin/
 - Oxygen Tree Opener - https://wpdevdesign.com/oxygen-tree-opener-plugin/